Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 Mood: Tired but satisfied.
 Lessons Learned: Don’t trust early breakpoints.
 Shadowing is sneaky.
 And write UI logic that actually makes sense.
 Next Up: Animating the spell slot when a spell is equipped.
 Maybe with a little whoosh sound, just for flair.

+24/04/2025

+After what felt like a relentless battle of trial and error, I finally got projectiles working in the game.
+Yes — the spells now cast, fly, and even look halfway decent doing so.
+It's been a long haul: debugging missing functions, chasing down invalid property accesses, restructuring Player.gd to expose attack_vector correctly, and making sure the spell system actually talks to the UI, combat system, and player logic.

+A few core problems held me back longer than I expected:

+My Player script didn't initially expose the directional attack vector properly.

+Signals between systems (like cast_active_spell) weren't connecting at first.

+A method spell_cooldown_activated was called from SpellSystem, but never defined in OnScreenUI.
+A classic case of “I swear I added that already.”

+Many small but critical @onready and signal connection details needed to be just right — and weren’t, until they were.

+When everything finally clicked together, that first Fireball cast felt like a real moment.
+That said, not everything’s perfect.
+The vertical direction is flipped, meaning spells go up when I mean down and vice versa.
+On top of that, the ice projectiles are facing the wrong way horizontally.
+It's a visual bug, but since it doesn’t block gameplay logic or system functionality, I’ve chosen to ignore it for now.

+I’m on a tight clock, and spells firing at all is a huge milestone.
+So I’m shelving polish for later.

+Next up: Enemy behavior and hitboxes.
+I’ve branched off to a new feature branch to start prototyping enemy interactions.
+Let’s go.